easy-graph/easy-graph.github.io/docs/_sources/contributorGuide.rst.txt

 Local development
 ^^^^^^^^^^^^^^^^^

-You will need EasyGraph to start contributing on the EasyGraph codebase.
+To contribute to the EasyGraph codebase, you will need to set up EasyGraph locally.
-Refer to the `documentation <https://easy-graph.github.io/>`__ to start using EasyGraph.
+Refer to the official `documentation <https://easy-graph.github.io/>`__ to get started with EasyGraph.

    **Note:** Local development of EasyGraph requires Python 3.8 or newer.

-You will first need to clone the repository using ``git`` and place yourself in its directory:
+First, clone the repository using git and navigate to its directory:

 .. code:: bash